BlaireLeone/bulma-clean-theme/resume-cv-page.md

 #### Reporter • *Lookout Santa Cruz* • Santa Cruz, CA

-June 2022
+JUNE 2022 - DECEMBER 2022

 - Writes articles covering the environment, food, and the local community.

-- Pitches and receives assignments, sources contacts, interviews experts, develops graphics.
+-  Develops maps and data visualizations: compiles  data sets, analyses data, creates visuals using a variety of programming  tools, such as Python, SQL, and JavaScript.
+- Manages student newsletter: builds newsletter  in CMS, writes content.

 #### Freelance Writer and Editor • *Remote*

-2017 – PRESENT
+December 2019 – PRESENT

-- Compiles research and authors organizational and cognitive science articles for client in the managerial consulting field: organizes research into database, discusses and reviews articles with client.
+- Compiled research and for client in the managerial consulting field:  ingested data from  PDFs and organized data into databases.

 - Revises environmental documents for the Placer County Air Pollution Control District Office to ensure public understanding of data gathering practices, local and federal air quality policy, prescribed burning, and wildfire smoke updates.